Easiest-Ever Hair and Makeup for Parties

 Photo courtesy of Heather Hazzan/The Licensing Project

 Sometimes the most glamorous look is the simplest.
 “Holiday parties are breeding grounds for bad angles and unflattering group selfies,” says New York style guru Jenna Lyons, who founded LoveSeen lashes.
 “So I keep it easy with a red lip and clean eye.”
-New York makeup artist and Westman Atelier founder Gucci Westman is feeling the same energy for parties this year.
-“The contrast between beautiful, luminous skin and a bold lip is just so chic,” she says.
+New York makeup artist and Westman Atelier founder Gucci Westman is feeling similar vibes: “The contrast between beautiful, luminous skin and a bold lip is just so chic,” she says.
 Similarly, top LA hairstylist Mark Townsend says it’s the little details—a great pin, an extra boost of shine—that make a look feel festive.

 goop Beauty GOOPGENES Clean